They follow Stafford to a distinctly undistinguished bar and grill, Murphy's, no place to deal with him for now.

 An hour and a quarter later, Stafford opens the door, kicks it shut with his heel and walks in the dark to the kitchen.
 He flicks on the kitchen light, Dasha cracks him hard in the kidney and snaps a short sidekick to the back of his knee.
 He stumbles forward, catches himself on the table.
 He's a big guy, six two, thick, used to physical aggression.
 He also has a gun.

 His hand instinctively goes to the weapon, has it out as he turns.
 Nikko grabs the barrel, twists it up.
 His finger is on the trigger, the gun fires, the bullet lodges in the ceiling.
 Dasha sticks her knee in his groin and her knuckles in his throat.
-Nikko has the gun, pops the clip and empties it.
+Nikko has the gun, pops the magazine and empties it.

 Stafford is crouched over, choking.
 He's also reaching to his ankle.